How To Cover Grays & Open Air Balayage At The Same Time

 3 Tips For Covering 100% Gray & Achieving A Ribbon Balayage In Just 45 Minutes

 We know that root touch-up clients are consistent and dependable, but that doesn’t mean they should be limited to one service.
 Adding a balayage or highlight application to their appointment can modernize their look AND up their ticket price on a regular basis.

 Think it can’t be done in one appointment?
 Think again!
 BTC Team Member Chrissy Danielle (@hairbychrissydanielle) shared her go-to technique for achieving full gray coverage AND a balayage application at the same time!
 Want to learn the full technique?
-Click here to purchase Chrissy’s class on BTC University and receive unlimited access!
+Click here to become a BTC-U Member and receive unlimited access to Chrissy’s class on BTC University!

 What We Learned: